insharahn/PVZ/README.md

 A recreation of Plants vs. Zombies (PopCap Games) built using C++ and SFML.

 ## Description
 Using object-oriented programming concepts, our version of Plants vs. Zombies features a game where you have to fight off hordes of zombies by using plants.
+It has 6 levels with various types of plants, zombies, and maps.

-It uses SFML version 2.6.1.
+(SFML version 2.6.1 was used.)

 <img width="400" alt="loading" src="https://github.com/user-attachments/assets/16f75af0-7f2f-4c42-a576-61d63c516904" />